gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.AbilityModelBehaviorExt.md

 ## AbilityModelBehaviorExt.GetBehavior<T>(this AbilityModel) Method

-(Cross-Game compatible) Return the first Behavior of type T, or null if there isn't one
+Return the first Behavior of type T, or null if there isn't one

 ```csharp
 public static T GetBehavior<T>(this Assets.Scripts.Models.Towers.Behaviors.Abilities.AbilityModel model)